 Statistical bulletin

-Coronavirus (COVID-19) Infection Survey, UK: 13 August 2021
+Coronavirus (COVID-19) Infection Survey, UK: 6 August 2021

 Estimates for England, Wales, Northern Ireland and Scotland.
-This survey is being delivered in partnership with the University of Oxford, University of Manchester, Public Health England and Wellcome Trust.
-This study is jointly led by the ONS and the Department for Health and Social Care (DHSC) working with the University of Oxford and UK Biocentre to collect and test samples.
+This survey is being delivered in partnership with the University of Oxford, the University of Manchester, Public Health England and Wellcome Trust.

-Contact: Rhiannon Yapp and Byron Davies infection.survey.analysis@ons.
+Contact: Rhiannon Yapp and Philippa Haughton

+infection.survey.analysis@ons.